-- 6. So far as the finding given by the Court below that the termination of the respondent was illegal on account of non-payment of retrenchment compensation is concerned, the petitioner being the employer was in possession of every document to show that the respondent had not worked for more than 240 days.
-Admittedly, the petitioner did not bring any evidence on record to rebut the claim of the respondent that he has worked for more than 240 days.
-It is well established principle of law that if a party is in possession of best evidence and fails to produce the same, then an adverse inference can be drawn.
-Under these circumstances, this Court is of the considered opinion that the Court below did not commit any mistake by holding that the respondent has worked for more than 240 days. - 7.
-So far as the question of reinstatement with back wages with compensation of 10% amount is concerned, the Supreme Court in the case of Bharat Sanchar Nigam Limited Vs.Bhurumal, reported in (2014) 7 SCC 177 has held as under:- - "33.
+- 6. So far as the question of reinstatement with back-wages or with compensation of amount is concerned, the Supreme Court in the matter of Bharat Sanchar Nigam Limited Vs. Bhurumal reported in (2014) 7 SCC 177 has held as under:- - "33.
 It is clear from the reading of the aforesaid judgments that the ordinary principle of grant of reinstatement with full back wages, when the termination is found to be illegal is not applied mechanically in all cases.
-While that may be a position where services of a regular/permanent workman are terminated illegally and/or mala fide and/or by way of victimisation, unfair labour practice, etc. However, when it comes to the case of termination of a daily-wage worker and where the termination is found illegal because of a procedural defect, namely, in violation of Section 25-F of the Industrial Disputes Act, this Court is consistent in taking the view that in such cases reinstatement with back wages is not automatic and instead the workman should be monetary given compensation which will meet the ends of justice.
+While that may be a position where services of a regular/permanent workman are terminated illegally and/or mala fide and/or by way of victimisation, unfair labour practice, etc. However, when it comes to the case of termination of a daily-wage worker and where the termination is found illegal because of a procedural defect, namely, in violation of Section 25-F of the Industrial Disputes Act, this Court is consistent in taking the view that in such cases reinstatement with back wages is not automatic and instead the workman should be given monetary compensation which will meet the ends of justice.
 Rationale for shifting in this direction is obvious."

-- 8. The Supreme Court in the case of Jayant Vasantrao Hiwarkar Vs.Anoop Ganaptrao Bobde reported in (2017)11 SCC 244 has upheld the grant of compensation in lieu of reinstatement as the respondent had merely worked for a period of one year. - 9.
+- 7. Further, the Supreme Court in the matter of Jayant Vasantrao Hiwarkar Vs. Anoop Ganaptrao Bobde reported in (2017) 11 SCC 244 has upheld the grant of compensation in lieu of reinstatement to the proper as the petitioner had merely worked for a period of one year. - 8.
 The Supreme Court in the case of Hari Nandan Prasad Vs. Food Corporation of India, reported in (2014) 7 SCC 190 has held as under:- - "19.
-The following passages from the said judgment would reflect the earlier decisions of this Court on the question of reinstatement: (BSNL case, SCC pp. 187-88, paras 29-30) - "29.
+The following passages from the said judgment would reflect the earlier decisions of this Court on the question of reinstatement: (BSNL case, SCC pp. 187-88, paras 29-30) "29.
 The learned counsel for the appellant referred to two judgments wherein this Court granted compensation instead of reinstatement.
 In BSNL v.
 Man Singh, this Court has held that when the termination is set aside because of violation of Section 25-F of the Industrial Disputes Act, it is not necessary that relief of reinstatement be also given as a matter of right.
 In Incharge Officer v.
 Shankar Shetty, it was held that those cases where the workman had worked on daily-wage basis, and worked merely for a period of 240 days or 2 to 3 years and where the termination had taken place many years ago, the recent trend was to grant compensation in lieu of reinstatement. - 30.
-In this judgment of Shankar Shetty, this trend was reiterated by referring to various judgments, as is clear from the following discussion: (SCC pp. 127-28, paras 2-4) - '2.
+In this judgment of Shankar Shetty, this trend was reiterated by referring to various judgments, as is clear from the following discussion: (SCC pp. 127-28, paras 2-4) '2.
 Should an order of reinstatement automatically follow in a case where the engagement of a dailywager has been brought to an end in violation of Section 25-F of the Industrial Disputes Act, 1947 (for short "the ID Act")?
 The course of the decisions of this Court in recent years has been uniform on the above question.